bio-tools/biotoolsDocs/events.rst

 ------

-**The future of proteomics in ELIXIR (Workshop, March 1-2 2017, Tübingen, DE)**
+**Workshop: The future of proteomics in ELIXIR (Mar 1-2 2017, Tübingen, DE)**

 https://www.elixir-europe.org/events/strategic-workshop-future-proteomics-elixir

-Focussed on creating a white paper to discuss the common infrastructures and services needed by the European proteomics community.
+Focussed on creating a white paper to discuss the common infrastructures and services needed by the European proteomics community.  bio.tools and EDAM were discussed.

 ------